ImpactDevelopment/ImpactIssues/LiteLoader.md

 ## Modify the JSON (Applies to all versions)

 You will need to modify the LiteLoader jar and the JSON itself to remove the outdated Mixin dependency from LiteLoader.
 The steps are [Here](https://github.com/ImpactDevelopment/ImpactClient/issues/917#issuecomment-462078924).
+NOTE: Instead of removing the URL from the JSON, change it to "https://www.google.com"

 ## Run the new Profile